rkh/almost-sinatra/README.md

 # Almost Sinatra

+    "until programmers stop acting like obfuscation is morally hazardous, they’re not artists, just kids who don’t want their food to touch." - _why

 A Sinatra implementation in less than 10 lines.
 Dependencies: Tilt and Rack (like Sinatra) and [Backports](https://github.com/marcandre/backports/).
 Only works on Ruby 1.9.